-Solid-state in Chemistry is the study of the structure, properties and the synthesis of solid materials.
-It is also sometimes called as materials chemistry.
-More significantly, in solid-state chemistry, we study the concept of a compound in a more deeper level.
-It basically helps us understand the compound from a molecular level to the crystal structure level.
+Solid-state in Chemistry is the study of the structure, properties and synthesis of solid materials.
+It is also sometimes called materials chemistry.
+More significantly, in solid-state chemistry, we study the concept of a compound on a deeper level.
+It basically helps us understand the compound from a molecular level to a crystal structure level.

-In solid-state chemistry, nonstoichiometric compounds are categorized as exclusive solid-state compounds due to their structure and thermodynamic characteristics.
+In solid-state chemistry, nonstoichiometric compounds are categorised as exclusive solid-state compounds due to their structure and thermodynamic characteristics.